Bart Kofoed

 Bart Kofoed (born March 24, 1964) is an American former professional basketball player.
-At 6 ft 4 in he played as a swingman.
+At 6 ft 4 in he played as a point guard.

 Kofoed attended Hastings College before transferring to Kearney State College (now University of Nebraska at Kearney), and was selected with the 15th pick of the fifth round of the 1987 NBA draft by the Utah Jazz (107th overall).
 He played on four different NBA teams between 1987 and 1992.
 During the 1994–95 Continental Basketball Association season, Kofoed served as assistant coach to Omaha Racers head coach Mike Thibault, as he had previously helped them win the 1993 title.

 Along with former NBA players Bobby Jones and David Thompson, Kofoed co-founded 2XSALT, a non-profit Christian organization based in Charlotte, North Carolina.

 College career

 In his junior season, Kofoed transferred to the Nebraska–Kearney Lopers, and averaged 21.2 points and had 186 assists.
 As a senior, he set school records with 902 points, a 26.5 average and 198 assists and led the Lopers to a 26–8 mark and a record-setting 10th straight appearance in the NAIA National Tournament.
 For his play that season, he was named a second team All-American and was conference and district player of the year.